EricChen521/MD_example/README.md

-Just run `run_MD.sh` to see all steps are completed successfully.
+Just run `run_MD.sh` to see if all steps are completed successfully.